DeeDive/awesome-phd-advice-reading-logs/README.md

 ✔[Notes: Good slides with overarching guides)[The PhD in CS: Getting There and Being Successful by Michael Hilton, Janet Davis, and Ian Ludden](https://conquer.cra.org/wp-content/uploads/2021/11/ThePhDinComputing_CRAEWebinar.pdf)

+✔[Detailed, in-depth general advice.
+It impresses me immediately when I first read it even if I have read general advice from other great minds.
+Containing very good advice on topics like collaboration, leadership, internship, advertising the work.
+"There are some evil people out there.
+As you rise, many people will disapprove.
+Rise anyway."
+I believe this presentation is quite different from what I have seen previously.
+Probably it is because women are more considerate and thoughtful.]
+[The Art of Doing Good Research by Heng Ji @ UIUC](https://view.officeapps.live.com/op/view.aspx?src=http%3A%2F%2Fblender.cs.illinois.edu%2Fresearch%2FResearchSkills.pptx&wdOrigin=BROWSELINK)

 ### Statement of purpose

 [Database of Example PhD SOPs by the CS-SOP initiative](https://cs-sop.org)